 As per Gartner, revenue in the Enterprise Software segment is expected to reach more than US$230 million by the end of 2021.
 Businesses are shifting more and more towards technological CRMs to keep up in today’s tech era.

 Salesforce has a bunch of rules that can be defined on objects and fields.
-For example, you can define validation rules, workflow rules, escalation rules, auto-response rules, triggers, etc.
+For example, you can define validation rules, escalation rules, auto-response rules, triggers, workflow rules, and different types of flows in Salesforce to automate business processes.
+These automation capabilities empower users to streamline and optimize their workflows, ensuring efficient data management and enhanced user experience.

 - Load the original record from the database and load the record for the upsert statement.